gakimball/vivaldi/README.md

 player.seek(87); // And God only knows what I'd be without you
 ```

 The HTML Audio element has a lot of built-in methods and properties of its own.
-To access the DOM element of the player's `<audio>` element, use `player.ui.audio`.
+To access the DOM element of the player's `<audio>` element, use `player.audio`.

 ## Player Controls